DigiArea/grunt-closurefx-builder/README.md

 ### Options

  - builder - a path to Closure FX Builder installation directory.
-            For example: /home/john/ClosureFXBuilder/
+⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅For example: /home/john/ClosureFXBuilder/

  - closure - a path to the Closure Build Configuration file (*.closure).
-            For example: /home/john/myproject/build.closure
+⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅For example: /home/john/myproject/build.closure
  - log - a path to the log file to report the compiler's errors and warnings.
-If not specified, errors and warnings will be reported to the console.
-If specified, the file will be created, if does not exist, or overrided.
+⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅If not specified, errors and warnings will be reported to the console.
+If specified, the file will be ⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅created, if does not exist, or overrided.